zhuminjie/OpenSeesPyDoc/src/RambergOsgoodSteel.rst

 .. function:: uniaxialMaterial('RambergOsgoodSteel', matTag, fy, E0, a, n)
    :noindex:

-   This command is used to construct a Ramberg–Osgood steel material object.
+   This command is used to construct a Ramberg-Osgood steel material object.

    ===================================   ===========================================================================
    ``matTag`` |int|                      integer tag identifying material